owe005/BruhBot-3000/README.md

 - That's it.

 # Usage
-1. Create an empty folder and cd into it in command prompt.
+1. Create an empty folder and cd into it
 2. run *cabal install discord-haskell*
 3. Wait...
 4. run *cabal install unliftio-0.2.20*